Hakodate Main Line

-The Sapporo—Minami-Otaru section was the first railway line opened in Hokkaido (including the Minami-Otaru - Temiya Line to the Otaru Port).
+The Sapporo—Minami-Otaru section was the first railway line that opened in Hokkaido (including the Minami-Otaru - Temiya Line to the Otaru Port).
 The line was extended as the first to connect to Hakodate, though today all Sapporo—Hakodate direct passenger and freight services travel via the Chitose and Muroran lines until rejoining the Hakodate line at Oshamambe Station.

 The Hokkaido Shinkansen route north of Shin-Hakodate-Hokuto approximately parallels the route of the Hakodate Main Line, with stations proposed to be built at Shin-Yakumo, Oshamambe, Kutchan, Shin-Otaru and Sapporo.

-On March 27, 2022, the municipals along the line agreed to abolish the section between Oshamanbe—Otaru after the opening of the Hokkaido Shinkansen's extension to Sapporo in 2030.
-The entire section will be converted to a bus route.
+On March 27, 2022, municipalities along the line agreed to close the Oshamanbe—Otaru section after the opening of the Hokkaido Shinkansen extension to Sapporo in 2030.
+The entire section will be converted into multiple bus routes.
+However, the bus companies along the line have stated that they do not currently have the capacity to provide the replacement routes, and municipalities have threatened to withdraw support for the line's closure.